mdmahbubkabir/mdmahbubkabir/README.md

 - 👋 Hi, I’m @Md.
 Mahbub Kabir
-- 👀 I’m interested in ...HTML,CSS, javaScript and PHP.
+- 👀 I’m interested in ...HTML,CSS, javaScript and PHP, Java.
-- 🌱 I’m currently learning ...PHP
+- 🌱 I’m currently working as Assistant Programmer at IICT, BUET.
+I do help students for their Lab courses.
-- 💞️ I’m looking to collaborate on ...HTML,CSS, javaScript and PHP.
+- 💞️ I’m looking to collaborate on ...HTML,CSS, javaScript and PHP, Java.
 - 📫 How to reach me ...mkabir@iict.buet.ac.bd

 <!---